nighthawkcoders/teacher_portfolio/_posts/2023-10-06-Live-Review.md

     - [Alien World]({{site.baseurl}}/images/alien_planet.jpg)
     - [Shadow Dog]({{site.baseurl}}/images/shadow_dog.png) and [Video Series](https://youtu.be/GFO_txvwK_c?t=14)

-  - Draw a scene or story board of scenes
+- Outline Scenes.
+See plan, but this is determined to be ongoing plan
+  - Scene work from Brain Write has begun
-    - Pick a tool and train (ie Figma, Canva)
+  - Pick a tool (ie Figma, Canva), have assigned coder develop scenes

 ### Other elements not in Canvas